Wiranatakusumah V

 He was born on 23 November 1888.
 He was educated at the Europeesche Lagere School (ELS), the Hogere Burgerschool (HBS), and later the Opleiding School Voor Inlandsche Ambtenaren (OSVIA).
 His first career in government began when he was a clerk at Wedana Tanjungsari, Sumedang in 1910.
 One year later, he became a Police Mantri in Cibadak, Sukabumi, and continued with the same position in Sukapura, Tasikmalaya.
 In 1912, he became Assistant Wedana of Obeureum, Tasikmalaya, before being appointed Regent of Cianjur from 1912 to 1920, and Regent of Bandung from 1920 to 1931 and again from 1935 to 1945.
 Following the Proclamation of Independence on 17 August 1945, he was appointed by President Sukarno to the office of Minister of Home Affairs of Indonesia, and was later appointed the Chairman of the Supreme Advisory Council.
 In 1948, he was narrowly elected head of state, or Wali Negara, of the newly created state of Pasundan, with Adil Poeradiredja, being elected prime minister.

 He was opposed to the creation of the state, but agreed to serve as Wali Negara at the insistence of the people of West Java and the Indonesian government based in Yogyakarta, despite being ill at the time.
 On 27 December 1949, the state of Pasundan was the first to rejoin the Republic of Indonesia, and on 8 March 1950, the state itself was dissolved, with Wiranatakusumah V giving up his mandate.
 Following the end of Pasundan, he remained active in politics.
-He became a member of the Indonesian Islamic Union Party (PSII), and lead the West Java branch of the PSII.
+He became a member of the Indonesian Islamic Union Party (PSII), and led the West Java branch of the PSII.
 In 1955, he was elected to the Constitutional Assembly following the 1955 Constitutional Assembly election, he served until the assembly's dissolution in 1959.
 He died on 22 January 1965.

 Biography

 Early life and education

 Raden Aria Adipati Wiranatakusumah V, born only as Raden Muharam, was born in Bandung, on 23 November 1888.
-His father R. Adipati Koesoemahdilaga, the regent of Bandung, died when he was five years old.
-Resulting in him being taken care of by her mother.
+His father R. Adipati Koesoemahdilaga, the regent of Bandung, died when he was five years old, resulting in him being taken care of by his mother.
 He was later taken care of by 3 guardian parents, R. Martanagara, R. Ardinagara, and Suriadiningrat.
 One of his guardians was an orientalist and Advisor for Indigenous Affairs for the colonial government.

 When he was 9 years old, he was sent away to live with the Adams family to receive a western education at the Europeesche Lagere School (ELS), an elementary school for Europeans and indigenous people of noble descent.
 At the suggestion of professor Christiaan Snouck Hurgronje, he transferred to the Hogere Burgerschool (HBS) in Batavia.
 He received his diploma in 1910, and continued his education to the Opleiding School Voor Inlandsche Ambtenaren (OSVIA), a school for the priyayi.